Master of Architecture by coursework Mid-Year Entry

-Tertiary Qualifications Bachelor of Architectural Design or equivalent with a 60% or higher average + portfolio of work and CV.
+Tertiary Qualifications Bachelor of Architectural Design or equivalent with a minimum GPA of 4.0 + portfolio of design work and CV.

 Additional Entry RequirementsA Curriculum Vitae, academic transcript and submission of a portfolio will be required for applicants who are not graduates of the Bachelor of Architectural Design Studies program of the University of Adelaide.

 The portfolio shall be printed on A3 in hardcopy and submitted in electronic form.
 All CAD drawing files are to be supplied as PDF's in a single document not exceeding 100MB.
 Consider the legibility and the hierarchy of your images and text.
 The portfolio is used to assess design skills and knowledge and should demonstrate familiarity with a range of design processes and media.
 Representation media should ideally include, but are not limited to: Adobe Photoshop, In-Design, Illustrator, AutoCAD, Revit and other 3D packages, as well as hand drawing, sketching, painting, collage, model-making and photography of models.
 In addition to final rendered images, include information on the process of design and development and construction documentation if any.
 The folio may include material developed with others in an office/practice situation where this is clearly referenced and the applicant's contribution explained.